 © 2009, James A. Clapp (UrbisMedia Ltd. Pub.
 12.10.2009)

 *Next year you can catch it in a new reality show on Fox: Colonic Capers of the Mercenaries.

 **But no, we have to wait around until our departure results in disaster.
-When Nixon finally decided to pull out of Vietnam we left 30,000 ARVN to get slaughtered when the North Vietnamese came into Saigon.
+When Nixon finally decided to pull out of Vietnam we left 30,000 ARVN to get slaughtered when the North Vietnamese entered Saigon.
 In true American perfidy George H.W.
 Bush in Gulf War I let the Shiites in the south believe that we would back them on overthrowing Saddam.
 Then we sat back and watched Saddam slaughter 10,000 of them.
-We must have learned our leave taking from the British.
+We must have learned our leave taking from the British depart India.